voronianski/node-shufflerfm/README.md

 ##### `createOAuthUrl(scope, redirect_uri)`

-- `scope` - {String|Array} is required and should be at least one of the following: `users.r, users.favorites.r, users.favorites.m, users.subscriptions.r, users.subscriptions.m`
+- `scope` {String|Array} - required and should be at least one of the following: `users.r, users.favorites.r, users.favorites.m, users.subscriptions.r, users.subscriptions.m`
-- `redirect_uri` - {String} is required
+- `redirect_uri` {String} - required and should be under the same domain as the one in your app's settings (http://shuffler.fm/developers/apps)

 Returns an uri string  (e.g. `https://shuffler.fm/authorizations/auth?app_key=YOUR-APP-KEY&scope=users.r&redir_uri=http%3A%2F%2Fmyurl.net`) that should be opened in browser.